jumpinjackie/forge-e33-mod/design/MULTICOLOR.md

     - 0: Same theme of reanimating/rallying dead expeditioners to her cause
     - -3: She now has the power to erase enemies from the canvas
     - -8: Same theme of reanimating/rallying dead expeditioners to her cause
+ - 28/10/2025: Fleshed out Human Maelle's abilities.
+Her main gimmick is stances, which confers certain attack/defense characteristics depending on stance.
+   - Mechanically I've gone with mapping each stance to a set of buffs that last until your next turn.
+      - Offensive Stance: Vigilance and +2/+0
+      - Defensive Stance: Hexproof, First Strike and +0/+2
+      - Virtuose Stance: Double Strike and +1/-1
+   - How the stance is chosen is determined by something that's on flavor for any red card: Randomness by a six-sided die roll.

 ## Manor Entrance // Manor Hidden Room